LovesToCode/hbs-How-Big-Search/README.txt

 how big it all is.

-I created the first version of this utility way back in the mid 1990's on Slackware Linux.
-I didn't know how to use 'find' back then.
-I needed a way to search for files, and get the size of folders.
+I created the first version of this utility way back in the mid 1990's for Windows-95 (DOS) using DJGPP.
+I ported it to Slackware Linux soon after that.
+I needed a way to search for files, and get a size count.
+I didn't know about the 'find' command then, so I created my own utility.
 I use it all the time, and it hasn't changed much since its creation.
 It has a lot of options - most of which I don't even use, so there may be bugs I've never encountered.

 To build the program: